BIGLU50/line_follower/README.md

 # LINE FOLLOWER

 linefollow.py commands a robot to move itself towards the computed center of a detected range of colors.
 Using the provided linemission.launch file, the robot starts on a yellow line and follows it.
+Note that most of the code is recycled from prrexamples' line_follower and color_filter programs.

 Notable lines of code that warrant explanation include:
 Lines 22-26